 Hide search form

 The well-respected Bulldog once offered the first taste of 'hands on' flying for many Royal Air Force pilots.
 Purchased by the RAF in 1972, they served as the basic flying trainer and as the standard mount of University Air Squadrons around the country.
 Despite being a basic trainer, it was a rugged airframe and capable of performing aerobatics and has since found popular use amongst private operators.
-The RAF sold its remaining Bulldogs in 2001 and this example at the Air Tattoo 2018 is a privately-owned, ex-RAF aircraft.
-This static aircraft will form part of the BAE Systems Collection.
+The RAF sold its remaining Bulldogs in 2001 and this example at the Air Tattoo 2019 is a privately-owned, ex-RAF aircraft.